Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Results

-Interestingly, our results reveal significant variation in anthropomorphism across sampled countries.
-Most notably, visual inspection of the data revealed two emergent clusters of countries distinguished by their mean anthropomorphism scores (Figure \ref{fig:humanlike_perception_country}).
+Interestingly, our results reveal significant variation in anthropomorphism across sampled users.
+Most notably, the data revealed two emergent clusters of countries distinguished by their mean anthropomorphism scores (Figure \ref{fig:humanlike_perception_country}).
 Participants in one cluster (Indonesia, Mexico, India, Nigeria, Egypt, Brazil; N = 600) perceived the AI as more humanlike ($M = 3.98, SD = 1.19$) than participants in the second cluster (United States, Germany, Japan, South Korea; $N = 500; M = 3.29, SD = 1.25$).
-This grouping was identified post-hoc based on observed score distributions rather than a priori theoretical criteria.
-Exploratory analysis revealed a positive but non-significant correlation between a country's cultural distance from the US (Cultural Fst; \citep{muthukrishna_beyond_2020}) and anthropomorphism ($r=0.52$, $p=0.127$), suggesting a possible pattern that warrants further investigation with a larger sample of countries.
-We found no significant variation in AI anthropomorphism between men and women, or between people with different usage intensity of AI-system.
-We observed a significant non-linear association between age and anthropomorphism.
-Specifically, we found an inverted U-shaped relationship: age was positively associated with humanlike perception ($\beta = 0.0581$, $SE= 0.016$, $p < 0.001$), whereas the quadratic age term showed a significant negative association ($\beta= -0.0006$, $SE= 0.00017$, $p < 0.001$).
-This trajectory indicates that humanlike perception increases with age until approximately 48 years, after which it begins to decline.
+Exploratory analysis revealed a positive correlation between a country's cultural distance from the US (Cultural Fst; \citep{muthukrishna_beyond_2020}) and anthropomorphism ($r=0.52$, $p=0.127$).
+With only ten data points, this correlation was not significant, but suggests a pattern that warrants further investigation with a larger sample of countries.
+Interestingly, we found no significant difference in AI anthropomorphism between men and women, or between people with different previous usage intensity of AI.
+We did, however, observe a significant inverted U-shaped association between age and anthropomorphism: age was positively associated with humanlike ratings ($b = 0.058$, 95\% CI $[0.027, 0.089]$, $p < 0.001$), whereas the quadratic age term showed a significant negative association ($b= -0.0006$, 95\% CI $[-0.001, 0.000]$, $p < 0.001$).
+This trajectory indicates that humanlike perception first increases with age, after which anthropomorphism begins to decline.

-In sum, this pronounced cultural variance confirms generalizability constraints of current empirical approaches that exclusively rely on WEIRD samples, which implicitly assume a universal ``AI experience''.
-Our findings demonstrate that perceptions of AI are not uniform across user groups, highlighting the necessity of considering users' backgrounds and context before generalizing human-AI interaction findings and strategies.
+Overall, these findings demonstrate that perceptions of AI are not uniform across user groups.
+This challenges the approach in AI research and policy about a universal ``AI experience'', and highlights the necessity of considering users' backgrounds and context before generalizing human-AI interaction findings and strategies.